Tsangszesze/email-service-studio/README.md

 2. Search `email.service.studio@gmail.com` in the entire app, replace it with the contact email address for your service or remove the relevant content if you do not want email recipients to contact you

-3. Inside src/emails, there are `email-templates` and `email-texts` folders that you can edit the HTML and text versions of email templates, respectively
+3. Inside `public/email-templates` and `src/helpers/email-texts` folders you can edit the HTML and text versions of email templates, respectively

 4. (Optional) Explore and customize based on your needs